-We have two lead programs, PGN-600 (tofacitinib) and PGN-001 (variant of adalimumab).
-Both tofacitinib and adalimumab have been approved for use in UC, but are dose limited by safety concerns at higher doses.
-Existing research, including research we have generated suggest that efficacy may be limited by insufficient drug reaching diseased tissue in the colon.
+We have two lead programs, BT-600 (NAVICAP + tofacitinib) and BT-001 (NAVICAP + variant of adalimumab).
+Both tofacitinib and adalimumab have been approved for treatment of UC, but are dose limited by safety concerns at higher doses.
+Existing research, including research we have generated, suggest that efficacy may be limited by insufficient drug reaching diseased tissue in the colon.
 We believe our technology can deliver sufficient amounts of these drugs to the site of disease to improve outcomes for patients suffering from UC.

-$PGN-600: Liquid formulation \ of \ to facitinib \ delivered \ with \ the \ DDS for \ the \ treatment \ of \ ulcerative \ colitis$
+BT-600 Liquid formulation of tofacitinib delivered via NAVICAP for the treatment of ulcerative colitis

-Our most advanced targeted therapeutics candidate is PGN-600.
-To facitinib is approved for ulcerative colitis and dose limited based on safety concerns making it an ideal therapy for targeted delivery.
-We have generated data in animal models of colitis that to facitinib delivered directly to the colon can lead to significantly higher colon tissue concentrations than equivalent standard oral doses.
+We are developing BT-600 (formerly known as PGN-600) as an orally-delivered liquid formulation of tofacitinib for the treatment of UC.
+BT-600 is our most advanced targeted therapeutics candidate.
+Tofacitinib is approved for UC and dose-limited based on safety concerns, making it an ideal therapy for targeted delivery.
+We have generated data in animal models of colitis that tofacitinib delivered directly to the colon can lead to significantly higher colon tissue concentrations than equivalent standard oral doses.

-We conducted a preclinical study of PGN-600 in a canine model comparing 7-day daily administration of 10 mg standard oral tablet formulation of tofacitinib to 10 mg of liquid formulation of tofacitinib delivered with the DDS (PGN-600).
-We evaluated mean concentration of tofacitinib in tissues at day 7 and systemic tofacitinib levels by AUC at day 1 and 6.
+We conducted a preclinical study of BT-600 in a canine model comparing seven-day daily administration of 10 mg standard oral tablet formulation of tofacitinib to 10 mg of liquid formulation of tofacitinib delivered via NAVICAP (BT-600).
+We evaluated mean concentration of tofacitinib in tissues at day seven and systemic tofacitinib levels by area under the curve at days one and six.

-The PK data obtained with PGN-600 and tofacitinib oral tablet is illustrated in the graphs presented below.
+The pharmacokinetic ("PK") data obtained with BT-600 and tofacitinib oral tablet is illustrated in the graphs presented below.

-Results of the study demonstrated PGN-600 was well tolerated with a favorable safety profile and that when tofacitinib was delivered to the colon drug levels in blood were reduced as compared to oral tofacitinib tablets.
+Results of the study demonstrated BT-600 was well tolerated with a favorable safety profile and that when tofacitinib was delivered to the colon drug levels in blood were reduced as compared to oral tofacitinib tablets.
 In addition, tissue drug levels were at least 25 times higher along the length of the colon as compared to oral tofacitinib tablets.
-We believe these results indicate that PGN-600 has the potential to increase local tissue concentrations while lowering systemic levels that could lead to a safer and more efficacious treatment.
+We believe these results indicate that BT-600 has the potential to increase local tissue concentrations while lowering systemic levels that could lead to a safer and more efficacious treatment.

-We are continuing development of PGN-600 and, subject to regulatory approval we plan to initiate a Phase 1 clinical trial of PGN-600 in late 2022.
-We believe that if we demonstrate similar results clinically to what has been observed preclinically, and given the known efficacy of the currently approved doses of tofacitinib, PGN-600 has the potential to improve the management of UC patients.
+We recently completed a preclinical study of BT-600 in a canine model comparing 14-day daily administration of 10 mg standard oral tablet formulation of tofacitinib to 10 mg of liquid formulation of tofacitinib delivered via NAVICAP (BT-600).
+Over 600 planned devices were administered and we observed no adverse events or safety signals.
+We are continuing development of BT-600 and, subject to regulatory approval, we plan to initiate a Phase 1a clinical trial of BT-600 in healthy volunteers during the second half of 2023 evaluating both blood and colon tissue concentrations of tofacitinib, and a potential Phase 1b trial in active UC patients in the first half of 2024.
+We believe that if we demonstrate similar results clinically to what has been observed preclinically, and given the known efficacy of the currently-approved doses of tofacitinib, BT-600 has the potential to improve the management of UC patients.

-PGN-001: Liquid formulation of Anti-TNF-alpha monoclonal antibody delivered with the DDS for the treatment of ulcerative colitis
+BT-001 Liquid formulation of Anti-TNF-alpha monoclonal antibody delivered via NAVICAP for the treatment of ulcerative colitis